 Shell links are commonly used to support application launching and linking scenarios, such as Object Linking and Embedding (OLE), but they also can be used by applications that need the ability to store a reference to a target file.

-Sections 1.7 and 2 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
+Sections 1.7 and 2 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary